abandrea/Cloud_project/project/README.md

       - targets: ['node_exporter:9100']
 ```

 From here, it is possible to access Prometheus at `http://localhost:9090` and Grafana at `http://localhost:3000` in a web browser.
-In Grafana it is possible to add Prometheus as a data source and create dashboards to visualize and analyze the metrics collected by Prometheus, from the panel configuration screen, using a query editor using PromQL (Prometheus Query Language) where is possible, for example, using `node_cpu_seconds_total` to see CPU usage.
+In Grafana it is possible to add Prometheus as a data source and create dashboards to visualize and analyse the metrics collected by Prometheus, from the panel configuration screen, using a query editor using PromQL (Prometheus Query Language) where is possible, for example, using `node_cpu_seconds_total` to see CPU usage.

 Grafana, as said before, offers various type of visualization like graphs, table, heatmaps, and more, where they are customizable.
 Once the dashboard is created and saved, it is possible to share it with others, and it is possible to set up alerts to be notified when certain conditions are met.

 Grafana has extensive documentation and a large community, there are also pre-built dashboards, experiment with different visualizations.

-In this project, it was created 3 dashboards:
+In this project, it was firstly created 3 dashboards:

 - **CPU Usage**: `node_cpu_seconds_total{mode="system"}`;
 - **Memory Usage**: `node_memory_MemAvailable_bytes / node_memory_MemTotal_bytes`;